COLAB2/midca/midca/domains/Domain_Parsing/domain_creation_checklist.md

 	- Based off of a template currently being created
 		- examples_template.txt

-		- Needs to regex replace "<domain-name>" within the template with the new domain name
+		- Needs to regex replace <domain-name> within the template with the new domain name

 		- Based on
 		- https://github.com/COLAB2/midca/blob/master/midca/examples/nbeacons_demo.py